The collective views of Canadian Quakers

 For decades, Friends have supported nonviolent peace initiatives, participated in inter-faith dialogues, communicated with governments, and made representations to diplomatic missions.
 CFSC has an Israel/Palestine Working Group actively engaging on our concerns.
 There are several other resources produced by Canadian Friends that may be helpful to you:

 Canada and Israel: The Business of Militarism, an article discussing some of our research into the military relationship between Canada and Israel.
+This research also informed our statement on Canada’s involvement in the arms trade.

 At the end of 2014 CFSC gave Linda Taffs an individual grant to support her participation on a Friends of Sabeel witness trip.
 While in Palestine/Israel, Linda was able to film several of the presentations the group heard.
 Below is a clip of Israeli peace activist Jeff Halper (whom CFSC has sponsored on two speaking tours across Canada), discussing his belief that the world needs to move beyond the idea of a two state solution, which he argues is no longer possible: